Benin Human Right 2017 Report April 2018

-The constitution and law prohibit arbitrary arrest and detention; however, at times the authorities did not respect these prohibitions.
+The constitution and law prohibit arbitrary arrest and detention; however, security forces occasionally failed to observe these prohibitions.

 e.
 Denial of Fair Public Trial

-The constitution provides for the right to a fair trial; however, judicial inefficiency and corruption impeded exercise of this right.
+While the constitution provides for the right to a fair trial, judicial inefficiency and corruption impeded the exercise of this right.

 The legal system is based on French civil law and local customary law.
 A defendant is presumed innocent.
 Defendants enjoy the right to be informed promptly and in detail of the charges with free interpretation as necessary.
-A defendant has the right to be present at trial and to representation by an attorney, at public expense if necessary; the court provides indigent defendants with counsel upon request in criminal cases.
+A defendant has the right to be present at trial and to representation by an attorney.
+The court provides indigent defendants with counsel upon request in criminal cases.
 Government-provided counsel, however, was not always available, especially in cases handled in courts located in the north, since most lawyers lived in the south.
 Defendants who cannot understand or speak French are entitled to free interpretation services as necessary from the moment charged through all appeals.
 Defendants enjoy the right to adequate time and facilities to prepare a defense; to confront witnesses; to present witnesses and evidence on their own behalf; and to not to be compelled to testify or confess guilt.
-Defendants may appeal criminal convictions to the court of appeals and the Supreme Court, after which they may appeal to the president for a pardon.
+Defendants may appeal criminal convictions to the Court of Appeals and the Supreme Court, after which they may appeal to the president for a pardon.
 Trials are open to the public, but in exceptional circumstances the president of the court may decide to restrict access to preserve public order or to protect the parties.
 The government extends the above rights to all citizens without discrimination.

 There were no reports of political prisoners or detainees.

-The independent media were active and expressed a wide variety of views without restriction.
-Publications criticized the government freely and frequently, but their effect on public opinion was limited due to restricted circulation and widespread illiteracy.
-A nongovernmental media ethics commission (ODEM) continued to censure some journalists during the year for unethical conduct, such as reporting falsehoods or inaccuracies or releasing information that was under embargo by the government.
+Independent media generally were active and expressed a wide variety of views without restriction.
+Publications criticized the government freely and frequently.
+An independent nongovernmental media ethics commission censured some journalists for unethical conduct, such as reporting falsehoods or inaccuracies or releasing information that was embargoed by the government.

 There were no government restrictions on academic freedom or cultural events.

-The constitution and law provide for freedom of assembly, and the government generally respected these rights.
+The constitution and law provide for freedom of peaceful assembly, and the government generally respected this right.

 The constitution and law provide for freedom of association, and the government generally respected this right.
-The government requires associations to register and routinely granted registration.
+There were, however, instances where the government violated freedom of association.

 c.
 Freedom of Religion

-The government maintained documentary requirements for minors traveling abroad as part of its continuing campaign against trafficking in persons.
+Foreign Travel: The government maintained documentary requirements for minors traveling abroad as part of its campaign against trafficking in persons.
 This was not always enforced, and trafficking of minors across borders continued.

 Elections and Political Participation